billpg/HashBack/README.md

 ### Why BASE64 the JSON in the `Authorization` header?
 To ensure there's an unambiguous sequence of bytes to feed into the hash.
 By transferring the JSON block in an encoded set of bytes, the recipient can simply pass the decoded byte array into the PBKDF2 function as the password parameter.

-I had considered requiring that the JSON be included in the header as unencoded ASCII, without any whitespace characters and IDN domains using JSON's `\u` notation.
-Can I, in practice, use an `Authorization` header with all of characters JSON uses?
-I am open to be persuaded that this would be preferable to using BASE64.

 ### How does this compare to "ACME"?
 (RFC 8555)
 ACME, the exchange that makes "Let's Encrypt" work, has a lot in common with HashBack, including the "call-me-back" verification step at the core of HashBack.
 (So much so, I really can't claim to have invented this exchange (any more) but I will claim to have independently discovered it.)

-As I write this, I am investigating if the ACME verification step (including both http and dns methods) could be repurposed for HashBack authentication.
+As I write this, I am investigating if the ACME verification step (including both HTTP and DNS methods) could be repurposed for HashBack authentication.
 If it could and without too much modification, this might become draft version 4.1.

-But as far this draft (4.0) is concerned, HashBack is simpler it requires only two HTTPS transations because HashBack does not require a server challenge.
+But as far this draft (4.0) is concerned, HashBack is simpler it requires only two HTTPS transactions because HashBack does not require a server challenge.
 (ACME requires an initial transaction in which the client initiates the certificate issue and the server responds with a challenge.)

 ### Shouldn't you have a server challenge like ACME?
 This is something I'd like an expert to confirm, but I don't think it needs one.
 The request is sent over TLS, which prevents an attacker seeing the request itself and also replaying it.
 The `Host` header prevents "passing along" attacks as described above.